Bud Light boycott: Effect on sales

 TheStreet reported that the boycott on AB InBev products has been successful mostly due to consumers buying beers made by Molson-Coors or other companies, which does not impact the overall experience of drinking, and thus makes the boycott easy to maintain.
 Bank of America upgraded their stock ranking on September 29, 2023, arguing that the damage of the boycott is mostly passed.
 As a result, the AB InBev stock price saw its second best day in 2023, and their best day since the start of the boycott, up 3.3%.
 However, AB InBev saw its stock decline by 2.86% in the two weeks after.

 By October 16, the total decline in AB InBev's revenue from sales since the start of the boycott came in as 10.5%.
 At the same time Yuengling reported that they have been consistently selling out their entire stock and seek to expand their distribution to the remaining 24 states where they aren't sold to fill the void of AB InBev and Bud-Light.
 On October 31 2023, AB InBev opened up about the exact sales figures, reporting a 13.5% decline in U.S. revenue and a 17.5% decline in U.S. sales and a total decline in volume of 3.4%; however, they reported continued growth, namely in Central America and Africa.

-Sales continued to decline and by July 2024 Bud Light had slipped to third place, behind Modelo Especial and Michelob Ultra.
 Bud Light represented 6.5% of US beer dollar sales.
-By February 2025, nearly two years after the boycott began, sales remained low, down approximately 40% from pre-boycott levels, with some analysts wondering if the brand will ever recover its market share.